abida-02/ric/README.md

-# ric

-# O-RAN RIC Installation & Setup Guide
+# O-RAN RIC Installation & Setup Guide, E2 interface integration

 This repository provides a comprehensive guide for installing the O-RAN Near-Real-Time RIC (RIC-PLT) from scratch, deploying the E2 interface, integrating with gNB, and onboarding xApps using the official O-RAN Software Community (OSC) and third-party tools.